Florida families have two powerful tools to save for higher education: the Florida Prepaid 529 Plan and the Florida Investment 529 Plan.

 How much does Florida Prepaid cover per credit?

-The 4-Year Florida University Plan covers up to 120 credit hours.
+Coverage depends on the plan you choose.
+For example, the 1-Year Florida University Plan covers up to 30 credit hours.
 Florida Prepaid pays the in-state university tuition, tuition differential fee, and local fees in effect at the time of use, up to the contracted number of credit hours.
-If your child takes additional credits beyond the plan’s coverage, those would need to be paid out of pocket.
-The program publishes current per-credit values each year, which are applied when students use the plan.
+If your student takes more credits than the plan covers, those extra hours must be paid out of pocket.
+The program publishes the per-credit values yearly so families know exactly what’s covered.